BENCHS takes the health of its animals and people very seriously. If you are feeling ill, please do not come into the shelter.

 • If the top of a cat’s ear is removed, that is a sign that the cat is fixed.
 Veterinarians remove, or “tip,” the top of a cat’s ear during spay/neuter surgery to indicate they are fixed and not lost cats.
 They are community cats and should not be removed from their territory.

 • If a loose cat is not tame, it is probably what we call a feral cat.
 Feral cats are not socialized with humans.
 They are traditionally free-roaming outdoor cats living in a colony with other feral cats, being fed by one or more caretakers.
-Our nonprofit partner, For Pets, specializes in a Trap-Neuter-Release program.
+Our nonprofit partner, Pet Project Rescue, specializes in a Trap-Neuter-Release program.
 They may be able to help you trap the cat, spay or neuter it, and release it back into its community or place it as a working cat.
 Contact Us.

 • If you find kittens (under 8 weeks old) all alone, they should be left in place and monitored for 8 hours to see if their momma returns.
 She could simply be out foraging for food.
 Their momma is their best chance for survival.
 If momma doesn’t return, the kittens could be orphaned and may need help to survive.
 Because of their vulnerability, we will do our best to take in motherless kittens no matter where they are found.